 The practical part of the afternoon began with providing information on Spirit Houses, their uses and how to construct them.

 Cassandra has a magnificent example of a spirit house in her cottage that was once displayed at the Museum of Witchcraft and Magic .
 The group studied it for a while before they set about constructing their own.
 These creations need to be of intricate designs, so we did not expect completion of the spirit houses, only the construction of the foundation to be taken home and worked on.

 On Saturday evening we worked at the hearth on a combined dark magical spell.
 We took it to a haunted location hiding it at a nearby crossroads so that we could return to it after visiting the site.
-We marvelled at the huge ball of fire as the sun began its descent on our way to the site and we had expected to witness a fabulous sunset on arrival.
+We marveled at the huge ball of fire as the sun began its descent on our way to the site.
+We expected a fabulous sunset on arrival.

 When I first heard about this site and the legends connected with it, I was excited to visit it.

 Myths and Legends of Cornwall

 “As recently as 1949, a Cornish woman was observed making a sacrifice as her husband was dying.
 She took a black cock to the window and wrung its neck.
 She explained that it was so the cock could accompany her husband’s soul to the gates of heaven.
 When St Peter saw the cock, it would remind him of his denial of Christ and move him to mercy so that he would allow her husband through the heavenly gates!

 The waters of the well at Altarnun were believed to cure madness.
 The lunatic would be dipped into the well and then taken into the church for a mass to be sung over him.
 When he regained his sanity, prayers of thanks would be offered to St Non.